-A certified translation is a translation provided by a professional translator who is certified by a professional organization: in Ontario, such an organization that attests to a high level of competency of its members is the Association of Translators and Interpreters of Ontario (ATIO).
-In order to achieve the title of Certified Translator, translators must pass an examination and sign a strict Code of Ethics.
-A certified translation is preferred by most government and professional bodies in Canada.
-The reason behind that is a higher level of security that comes with a certified translation as opposed to notarized.
-The certified translator’s seal and declaration are sufficient enough to ensure an accurate and complete translation.
+Certified translation is a service provided by a professional translator who is certified by a professional organization.
+In Ontario, the organization that attests to its members’ high level of competency is the Association of Translators and Interpreters of Ontario (ATIO).
+To achieve the reserved title of certified translator, candidates must pass several examinations and sign a strict code of ethics.
+Certified translation is preferred by most government and professional bodies in Canada because the level of security that comes with a certified translation is higher than that of a notarized translation.
+The certified translator’s seal and declaration of accuracy are sufficient to ensure an accurate and complete translation.

-A notarized translation is not a translation notarized by a notary public, as it may be falsely deduced from the name of this type of translation.
-In fact, a notary public does not check the quality of the translation.
-Instead, they only authenticate a signature of the person who performed a translation: it can be any translator, regardless of credentials, who swears on oath to the accuracy of their translation in front of a notary public.
-Thus, there is no governance over the translation as with a certification, and the notarization can be obtained by a simple swearing on oath.
-A notarized translation is usually required when a translation needs to be validated out of the country and their legislation states that notarization is required for the document to be valid.
+A notarized translation is not a translation certified by a notary public, as may be erroneously deduced from its name.
+In fact, notary publics do not check the quality of the translation.
+Instead, they only verify the identity and authenticate the signature of the person who performed the translation.
+The translator could be any person, regardless of their credentials, who swears an oath to the accuracy of their translation in front of a notary public.
+Thus, there is no governance over such translations, and notarization can be obtained by a simple swearing of an oath.
+Notarized translations are usually required when a translation needs to be validated outside the country and legislation states that notarization is required for the document to be valid.

-From my experience, utterly concerned about the validity of a certified translation are those who are not familiar with the institution of certified translators.
-For example, in Russia, there is only one type of official translation, and that is a notarized translation.
-Neither certified nor sworn translators exist there, and notarization is considered the only secure way of providing a translation with some legal value.
-In Canada, however, a certified translation is preferred, including by the Russian (or Belarusian) Embassy and Russian (or Belarussian) Consulates in Canada.
+Most of the time, those who are unfamiliar with the institution of certified translators are the ones utterly concerned about the validity of a certified translation.
+For example, in Russia, there is only one type of official translation: a notarized translation.
+Neither certified nor sworn translators exist there, and notarization is considered the only secure way of providing a translation with legal value.
+In Canada, however, a certified translation is preferred by not only government agencies and bodies but also all consulates and embassies of the former Soviet republics: the Russian, Belarusian, Kazakh, and other embassies and consulates in Canada.